gavr-games/reborn-mmorpg/engine/README.md

 Later proceed to `pkg/game/engine/process_command.go` for possible actions in the game.

 ## TODO
-- FIX: send only ID to remove game object in storage
 - drag and drop items in containers
 - mobs drop gold
 - add NPCs